iaciac/lobanet/results.md

-The effect of energy trading is strong and comparable in size to the effect of renewables on the frequency fluctuations of a power grid, according to our [new study published in Nature Energy](https://www.nature.com/articles/s41560-017-0058-z).
+The effect of energy trading is strong and comparable in size to the effect of renewables on the frequency fluctuations of a power grid, according to our **new study published in Nature Energy** ([link](https://www.nature.com/articles/s41560-017-0058-z)).

 We also found that splitting a large grid into small microgrids - as a way of integrating additional renewable power generation or creating smaller, mostly independent grids - will lead to larger frequency deviations which can potentially damage sensitive electronic devices.